 Moora Residential College supports healthy eating.
-'FreshSNAP' is the healthy eating program at all Department of Education Residential Colleges.
-It is in line with the Department's Healthy Food and Drink in Public Schools Policy.
+'Eat Learn Thrive' is the health and wellbeing program at all Department of Education Residential Colleges.
+It is based on the Department's Healthy Food and Drink in Public Schools Policy and the 'traffic light' system of menu planning.